astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 _In this timeline, Skynet was activated to stop a mysterious virus infecting computers all over the world.
 In reality, this "virus" was the MCP's intrusion capabilities being wielded by Joshua._

+**2005:** _Wabisuke Jinnouchi works with Ethan Shaw, an Air Force lieutenant._

 **2007:** Sarah Connor, John Connor, and Cameron travel forward in time from 1999. ([TERM])

+**2008:** The supercomputer ARIIA is defeated by the efforts of Jerry Shaw and Rachel Holloman. ([EE])

+_ARIIA was a prototype of the Joshua-MCP-Skynet system, optimized for intelligence gathering._

 **2010:** Sam Flynn enters the Grid.
 Kevin Flynn defeats CLU.
 Sam returns with Quorra and takes control of ENCOM. ([TRON])